OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 ### 2.20 `cascadedField` Cascaded Field

-Refers to the values of fields in associated models through OneToOne/ManyToOne field references.
-The configuration format is dot-separated cascaded fields, with the left side being the OneToOne/ManyToOne field name of the current model, and the right side being the field name of the associated model, such as `productId.productName`.
+Refers to the values of fields in related models through OneToOne/ManyToOne field references.
+The configuration format is dot-separated cascaded fields, with the left side being the OneToOne/ManyToOne field name of the current model, and the right side being the field name of the related model, such as `productId.productName`.

 For `dynamic=false` cascaded fields, recalculation is triggered automatically when the dependent OneToOne/ManyToOne field changes.